collardeau/react-with-state-props/README.md

   }
 ];

-// Use the Store component to initiate React state and setState handlers const AppState = () => (
+// Use the Store component to initiate React state and setState actions const AppState = () => (
   <Store
     withState={withState}
     render={props => {
       console.log(props);
       /*
                         {
                           todos: []
-              handlers: {
+                          actions: {
                             setTodos: [Function]
                           }
                         }
                         */
-      // render whatever you want with the state and handler you just created! return <App {...props} />;
+      // render whatever you want with the state and action you just created! return <App {...props} />;
     }}
   />
 );
 ```

-You can easily create more handlers out of the box.
+You can easily create more actions out of the box.
 Read on!

 # Props API

-The Store component accepts the following props: `render`, `withState`, `withHandlers`, `omitHandlers` and `flatten`.
+The Store component accepts the following props: `render`, `withState`, `compoundActions`, `omitActions` and `flatten`.

 ## render `func.isRequired`